naputami/used-car-ecommerce-db/readme.md

 4. The advertisements include information such as brand, car model, car body type, transmission system, model year, color, and mileage of the car being offered.
 5. Users can search for offered cars based on seller location, car brand, and car body type.
 6. Users can bid for their desired cars if the price is negotiable.
-7. Transactions are conducted outside the application.
+7. Car purchasing transactions are conducted outside the application.

 ## Database Purpose
 The primary objective of this system is to: